Office Hours Spring 2022

 Gary Ferguson is a specialist of the literature and culture of sixteenth-century France, and of early modern Europe more broadly.
-His research is focused particularly in the areas of gender, sexuality, and queer studies; women’s writing; and the history of religion.
+His research focuses on the areas of gender, sexuality, and queer studies; women’s writing; and the history of religion.

-His latest book, Same-Sex Marriage in Renaissance Rome: Sexuality, Identity, and Community in Early Modern Europe , explores the case of a group of mostly Iberian men living in Rome, executed in 1578 for reportedly celebrating weddings between themselves at the church of Saint John at the Latin Gate.
-Picking through various sources, including the Travel Journal of the French essayist Montaigne, Ferguson examines what they reveal about the individuals involved, their actions, how they might fit into a history of marriage, and their import for the history of sexuality.
-An article about the book was published by The Conversation; a longer interview can be found on the NOTCHES blog
+His latest book, Same-Sex Marriage in Renaissance Rome: Sexuality, Identity, and Community in Early Modern Europe, explores the case of a group of mostly Iberian men living in Rome, executed in 1578 for reportedly having celebrated weddings between themselves at the church of Saint John at the Latin Gate.
+Meticulously analyzing the available sources, including the Travel Journal of the French essayist Michel de Montaigne, Ferguson examines what they reveal about the individuals involved, their actions, how they might fit into a history of marriage, and their import for the history of sexuality.
+An article about the book was published by The Conversation; a longer interview can be found on the NOTCHES blog.

 Ferguson’s previous book, Queer (Re)Readings in the French Renaissance: Homosexuality, Gender, Culture (2008), was among the first to bring questions from the history of sexuality and queer theory to bear on both canonical and lesser-known literary texts from sixteenth-century France.
 Ferguson has also published extensively on women writers, notably Marguerite de Navarre and Anne de Marquets, and on religious questions.